Education Coordinator

 • Corresponds with schools and organizations about event registration and museum visits.

-• Education program and event schedules with planned and requested Education services.
+• Engages proactively with marketing to ensure efficient coordination of education program and event schedules with planned and requested education services.

-• Manages and maintains all education-related data in the reservation management system, including scheduling, payments, entering and updating contact names, phone, address, and email information.
+• Manages and maintains all education-related data in the reservation management system.

-• Creates new programs that adhere to the Science, Technology, Engineering, Math (STEM), and Arts (STEAM) and Common Core science benchmarks.
+• Creates new programs that adhere to the Science, Technology, Engineering, Math (STEM), and Arts (STEAM).

 • Evaluates customer feedback to identify ways to continuously improve Educational program offerings.